ibm-messaging/mq-container/docs/internals.md

     - Works as PID 1, so is responsible for [reaping zombie processes](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/)
 * Creating and starting a queue manager
 * Configuring the queue manager, by running any MQSC scripts found under `/etc/mqm`
+* Starting Prometheus metrics generation for the queue manager (if enabled)
 * Indicates to the `chkmqready` command that configuration is complete, and that normal readiness checking can happen.
 This is done by writing a file into `/run/runmqserver`

 In addition, for MQ Advanced for Developers only, the web server is started.